OfficeDev/office-js-snippets/README.md

     - To order folders in a particular way, add a numeric prefix to the folder name (for example, "03-range").
 The folder will be ordered sequentially in the list, and the prefix ("03-") will be removed.
     - To order code samples in a particular folder, add **order: <#>** at the top of the code sample file(s).
 Code samples with order numbers will be sorted relative to the order specified.
 7. Stage the change.
 8. Run `npm start`.
-If not everything succeeded, inspect the console output to check what validation is failing.
-Also check the pending changes relative to the staged version, as you may find that the script already substituted in required fields like `id` or `api_set` with reasonable defaults.
-9. Re-run `npm start` until the build succeeds.
+If you received warnings, review the output to check what caused the build validation to fail.
+Also, check the pending changes relative to the staged version, as you may find that the script already substituted in required fields like `id` or `api_set` with reasonable defaults.
+Re-run `npm start` until the build succeeds.
-10. Submit to the repo, and create a merge request into master.
+9. Submit to the repo, and create a merge request into master.

 ## Style guidelines: